kakearney/boundedline-pkg/README.md

 ![](./readmeExtras/README_01.png)

 For our second axis, we use the same 2 lines, and this time assign x-varying bounds to both lines.
 Rather than using the LineSpec syntax, this  example uses the default color order to assign the colors of the lines and patches.
-I also turn on the `'alpha'` option, which renders the patch wit partial transparency.
+I also turn on the `'alpha'` option, which renders the patch with partial transparency.